 - Horizontal AND vertical lineage that drills down into the ETL and stored procedures

 - Continuous monitoring of the environment and automatic metadata refresh

 - Automated Business Glossary to provide one authoritative source for all business operations

-An automated metadata management tool can bring you all this with little or no human intervention, and no time-consuming, tedious, manual work on the part of the healthcare BI team.
-Not only do you realize greater, audit-ready control over your data environment, but you also free up the BI staff so that they can focus on drawing insights from the data instead of searching for it all day long.
+An automated metadata management platform can accomplish all of this with little or no human intervention.
+It doesn’t require time-consuming, tedious, manual work on the part of the BI team.
+Not only does metadata management automation allow you to gain greater, audit-ready control over your data environment., but you can also free up the BI & analytics team so that they can focus on drawing insights from the metadata in healthcare instead of searching for it all day long.

-Which is, after all, the reason you’re there.
+Which is, after all, the reason you’re all there.

-Learn more about how Octopai’s automated metadata management platform can increase the efficiency and accuracy of your BI team’s work.
+Learn more about how Octopai’s automated metadata management platform can increase the efficiency and accuracy of your BI team’s work within the healthcare industry.